levybd/baseline-guard-legal/privacy.md

 Email: **help@levyautomations.com**

-For questions about this Privacy Policy, Baseline Guard's data practices, or privacy-related requests, contact us at the email address above.
+For questions about this Privacy Policy or Baseline Guard's data practices, contact us at the email address above.